lowrycode/swaplett-project/README.md

 }
 ```

-This approach led to a noticable reduction in the time taken to retrieve the definitions.
+This approach led to a noticeable reduction in the time taken to retrieve the definitions.

 ***NOTE:*** *Someone may ask why the definitions were not fetched in advance (i.e. when the grid was first generated) to avoid the user having to wait for them at the end of the game.
 This approach was avoided because:*
 (a) ***it avoids sending unnecessary requests to the API***: *if the user abandons the game early, there was no need to make the request*